infovirtuel/Atera-Report-Generator/README.md

 # News

-ARG 1.5.4.2 is out!
+ARG 1.5.4.2 Revision 2 is out!
 Tons of things have been fixed and changed in the backend to make the experience more user friendly, the reports cleaner, and much more.

-We have a brand new UI that works correctly on every screen size, and it looks good!
+ARG has a brand new User interface that looks and feels modern on every OS Type.

-Due to the new features added, the build might feel more unstable.
-They can be now activated in the configuration menu.
+Got a new logo banner for the UI to save on screen space.

 IP Geolocalisation is here!
 The feature is entirely optional.
 It can query the public geolocalisation API of your choice.

-I chose a default provider that doesn't limit queries and is fast enough so that report generation doesn't take an eternity.

 The reports are now easier to read thanks to data formatting and harmonizxation of the order of rows between pdf/ui/csv/teams.

-Teams Reports can also now be done through the CLI.
+Excel (xlsx) Reports can now be generated automatically.

-Configuration sanitation has been done, to make the experience a bit easier for users.

-# Benefits to use the Atera Report Generator

-Simple interface that can be used by both begginers and advanced users

-Scheduled reports by email or sent to network share or local path

-Secure integration of Atera with a local environnement

-Advanced reports for every customer tiers in less than 15sec*.

-Send email reports to your clients about the health of their devices

-Monitor which device requires to be replaced depending on CPU Age and OS version (work in progress)

-Desktop Search Engine for Atera

-Open-Source and free to use for Atera Customers

-Get the End of life status of your devices

-* 8-10 second search estimated for 16 pages of 50 pages.
-EOL option adds another 5-10 sec

 # Feature Summary:

+Modern UI with a light/dark theme.

 Advanced Reporting through multiple parameters and multiple search values

+Create spreadsheet Reports in csv and xlsx

-Create CSV Reports
+Create PDF Reports for your customers.

-Microsoft Teams Outputs
+Send Report to a Microsoft Teams channel

-UI Reports
+Quick glance at your results with the UI report.

 SNMP/HTTP/TCP/Agents Device Report

-PDF Reports

-Email Reports by Encrypted SMTP (csv, pdf attachments)
+Email Reports by Encrypted SMTP (csv, xlsx, pdf attachments)

-Configuration menu for Email, SMTP and API key/Webhook/local path

 Encrypted sensitive informations in system keyring

 Operating System End of life date/status in CSV Report.

+IP Geolocalisation and ISP reporting

 Scheduled reports through the task scheduler or cronjobs

+# Roadmap
-# Roadmap for 1.5.4.x - Steamed Hams
+## 1.5.4.x - Steamed Hams

-## BACKEND
+### BACKEND

 :x: Reduce the amount of API calls and faster reporting with caching optional feature